Nonlinear parabolic stochastic evolution equations in critical spaces Part II. Blow-up criteria and instantaneous regularization: Introduction

 \subsection{Blow-up criteria}

 Next we state one of our blow-up criteria for quasilinear equations.
 More details and other criteria can be found in Theorem \ref{t:blow_up_criterion}.
-To formulate our blow up criteria we introduce the following notation:
+To formulate our blow-up criteria we introduce the following notation: